link1905/system-design-101/content/docs/design-patterns/distributed-transaction/blocking-protocols.md

 Changes can be applied across participating services in a coordinated, seemingly simultaneous manner, which helps prevent inconsistent states from being left in the system.

-**Phase Committing** is typically applied in contexts where a service needs to update data across multiple data sources atomically, for example:
+**Phase Committing** is typically applied in contexts where a service needs to update data across multiple data sources immediately, for example:

 - Between different shards of a single logical database.